The Orchid Thief

-The Orchid Thief is a 1998 non-fiction book by American journalist Susan Orlean, based on her investigation of the 1994 arrest of horticulturist John Laroche and a group of Seminoles in South Florida for poaching rare orchids in the Fakahatchee Strand State Preserve.
+The Orchid Thief is a 1998 narrative nonfiction book by American journalist Susan Orlean, based on her investigation of the 1994 arrest of horticulturist John Laroche and a group of Seminoles in South Florida for poaching rare orchids in the Fakahatchee Strand State Preserve.

 Description

 The book is based on an article that Orlean wrote for The New Yorker, published in the magazine's January 23, 1995 issue.
 Plant dealer John Edward Laroche (born February 19, 1962, in Florida) was determined to find and clone the rare ghost orchid for profit.
 Along the way, Orlean becomes fascinated with ghost orchids and meets many orchid enthusiasts.
 In their and Laroche's struggles and oddities, she gets a glimpse of true passion for the first time in her life.

 The trial following Laroche's arrest brought him to the attention of Orlean.
 Laroche's defense was a loophole in the law that he claimed allowed the Seminole natives to remove endangered species from the swamp.
 He accepted a plea deal that resulted in his being sentenced to six months' probation and a fine.
 As Laroche told Orlean:

 I figured that we'd get what we needed out of the Fakahatchee and at the same time we'd bring so much attention to the law that the legislature would change it.
 I timed it so that it would be in time for the legislative session.
 That's what I want to say in court.
 I want to say that the state needs to protect itself.